WHO CAN SUBMIT

 - Works previously submitted to TRU Voices may be resubmitted if substantial revisions have been made, and you must explain in a cover letter exactly what is different about this version of the show.
 Shows that score high with our readers but don't make it into the series may also be invited to resubmit.

-- If considered for selection, the producer/writer team will be interviewed so we can evaluate your ability to work within the monetary endowment TRU provides and to produce a successful reading.
-Works are accepted for performance in the series based on the ability of the producer.
+- If considered for final selection, TRU will make an effort to find a producer for the play.
+The producer/writer team will be interviewed so we can evaluate your ability to work within the monetary endowment TRU provides and to produce a successful reading.
+Works are accepted for performance in the series primarily based on the ability of the producer.

 - Writers must let us know if you have special requirements for your show; i.e. you expect to be in it or direct it, or you are committed to a cast or a director.
 (Since this is a producer-driven series, we like the producer to be involved in these decisions.
 And we like writers to be writers - not the director or a performer in their work.)